top of page

 Microplastics are typically defined as plastic particles smaller than 5 millimeters.
 They can be fragments, fibers, films, beads, or pellets originating from two main categories:

-Plastics are durable by design, which means they persist in the environment long after use.
+Plastics are very strong by design due to their carbon bond composition, which means they persist in the environment long after use.
 Over time, particles from packaging, clothing fibers, car tires, and litter accumulate in air, soil, rivers, and oceans.
 Because these materials are so widely used, microplastics in food and water have become a global focus for researchers.

 Microplastics in Food